gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 In this way, a developer can freely choose between immutable, mutable, or combined data models when working on a particular task at hand.

 Graph transposition is just one example but there are plenty of other operations available.
-They all work in the same way and follow the same model:
+They all work in the same manner and follow the same model:

 | Operation | Description | Immutable Function | In-place Method |
 | --- | --- | --- | --- |